 (ABOVE: Promotional photo done by the author, prior to sponsoring the final ‘D.B.
 Cooper Days’ party at the Ariel Tavern.
 Bryan Woodruff is center in blue shirt.
 After his mother died and left him the store, we worked together to hold a fundraiser to save the store.)

 The last time I ever saw Bryan Woodruff was at the final Ariel Party, the one we organized together after his mother died, and in which Adventure Books of Seattle had a large role.
 Unfortunately, it DID turn out to be the swan song for the annual (and world famous) party called Cooper Days.
 After original owner Dona Elliott died the year previously, the store was turned over to her son Bryan.
 But at the same time, the State of Washington and Clark County (in a move that eventually doomed the store) pulled the licenses for the business, and demanded expensive renovations and upgrades…none of which Bryan could afford.
 When Bryan passed away from cancer in August 2020, the store was still unlicensed and not open to the public, although until his final days in hospice, Bryan used it as his full-time residence.
-After his death, the family began selling off the thousands of items inside the store, and put the property up for sale.
-(The actual sale of the property is unconfirmed, though.)
+After his death, the property was sold and latest reports indicate it is not being used for any Cooper-related activities.
+So far.

 The end of an era.
 A bummer for D.B.
 Cooper fans.